top of page

 Datacom should be notified of any change of address as a certificate requiring confirmation of the member’s whereabouts is sent annually.
 Failure to return the certificate could result in suspension of the pension (retiring allowance).

+You need to complete form GS20/1 (see Booklet GS20) which advises Datacom of your election on ceasing Government service.
 If you are eligible to take your retiring allowance immediately on ceasing Government service you may wish to contact OPSC before you cease service so that we may obtain from Datacom details of the options available to you (see question 13).
 These options will be provided, in any event, following your cessation of service.

 Your employer should confirm the details of your cessation of service to Datacom, advising your last day of paid service for GSF purposes.
 Datacom will request your employer to complete a GS1000 form.

-3. I will be commencing with another Government employer.What should I do?
+6. What should I do if I will be commencing work with another Government employer?

 You should complete form GS1 (see Booklet GS19) and send it to Datacom who will check that you are eligible to continue contributing to GSF and contact your new employer for your commencement details.
+It is recommended you contact Datacom if you are considering alternative employment to confirm you will be eligible to continue contributing to GSF through that employer.

 Leave without pay